Crusader tank: Surviving vehicles

 Around 21 tanks survive in various degrees of preservation, ranging from running-condition museum vehicles to wrecks.
 Eight survive in various collections in South Africa.

-Notable examples include the Crusader III in running condition at The Tank Museum in the United Kingdom.
+Examples include the Crusader III in running condition at The Tank Museum in the United Kingdom.
 The Musée des Blindés in France preserves a Mk III anti-aircraft Crusader and the Overloon War Museum in the Netherlands owns a gun-tractor variant.